crate/cratedb-guide/docs/ingest/etl/index.md

 ::::{grid-item-card} {material-outlined}`air;2em` Dataflow / Pipeline / Code-first
-- {ref}`apache-airflow`
+- {ref}`airflow`

   Apache Airflow is an open-source software platform to programmatically author, schedule, and monitor workflows.
 Pipelines are defined in Python, allowing for dynamic pipeline generation and on-demand, code-driven pipeline invocation.

-- {ref}`apache-flink`

-  Apache Flink is a programming framework and distributed processing engine for stateful computations over unbounded and bounded data streams, written in Java.

-- {ref}`apache-nifi`

-  Apache NiFi is a dataflow system based on the concepts of flow-based programming.
-  It supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.

 - {ref}`dbt`

   dbt is an SQL-first platform for transforming data in data warehouses using Python and SQL.
 The data abstraction layer provided by dbt-core allows the decoupling of the models on which reports and dashboards rely from the source data.

+- {ref}`flink`

+  Apache Flink is a programming framework and distributed processing engine for stateful computations over unbounded and bounded data streams, written in Java.

 - {ref}`kestra`